kuanyewleong/Kaggle_Competition_Toxic_Comments_Classification/README.md

 The algorithm first converts the words into vector based on GloVe, this is done via a thousand iterations of embedding training.
 The acquired vector with 250 dimensions is then used to train a model based on Long-Short Term Memory Network.
+You may download the data from the official competition site if you registered for the competition.